discordjs/guide/guide/sharding/additional-information.md

 The function will recieve the arguments as an object as the second parameter.

 ::: warning
 The `context` option only accepts properties which are JSON-serializable.
 This means you cannot pass complex data types in the context directly.
+For example, if you sent a `User` instance, the function would recieve the raw data object.
 :::